tektechnologies/Instructor-Prep/301/week_1/class_01/class_1.md

 # Good Day Happy Monday
+Get stickers to send out to students for pro pack.

 **What questions do you have already**
 ---
 ### Do Introductions for classes that have new students that have not worked together before.